GoogleChrome/web.dev/src/site/content/en/blog/optimize-ttfb/index.md

 - **Same-origin redirects**, where the redirect occurs entirely on your website.
 - **Cross-origin redirects**, where the redirect occurs initially on another origin—such as from a social media URL shortening service, for example—before arriving at your website.

 You want to focus on eliminating same-origin redirects, as this is something you will have direct control over.
 This would involve checking links on your website to see if any of them result in a 302 or 301 response code.

-When it comes to cross-origin redirects, there's nothing you can really do to fix that source of added latency.
+Cross-origin redirects are trickier as these are often outside of your control, but try to avoid multiple redirects where possible - for example, by using multiple link shorteners when sharing links.

 Another important source of redirect time can come from HTTP-to-HTTPS redirects.
 One way you can get around this is to use the [`Strict-Transport-Security` header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Strict-Transport-Security) (HSTS), which will enforce HTTPS on the first visit to an origin, and then will tell the browser to immediately access the origin through the HTTPS scheme on future visits.